Public Health Advisory

 Wild birds can be infected with avian flu viruses without getting sick.
 However, they can shed avian influenza viruses in their saliva, nasal secretions, and feces.
 Susceptible domesticated birds become infected when they have contact with the virus as it is shed by infected birds.

 Although highly pathogenic H5N1 avian influenza (commonly known as the bird flu), has been a public health concern for years, recent developments have heightened media attention and public awareness.
-In 2024, 66 people in the United States were diagnosed with H5N1 bird flu resulting from animal to human exposures (there have been no cases of human-to-human exposure).
+Since March 2024, 67 people in the United States were diagnosed with H5N1 bird flu resulting from animal to human exposures (there have been no cases of human-to-human exposure).
+In 3 additional cases, an exposure source could not be identified.
 In most cases, symptoms were mild.
 On January 6, 2025, however, a Louisiana resident died from their infection marking the first H5N1 bird flu death of the current outbreak in the United States.

 The wild bird H5N1 genotype was found in both the Louisiana patient who died after exposure to a sick backyard poultry flock, and a Canadian teen who was hospitalized in November.
 It appears that this genotype could be more hazardous to humans and is also dangerous to other animals.
 California has reported a few house cat deaths in animals exposed to raw pet food and raw milk.